arthurgirard/Girard2025-RNN-Surrogate-Composite-Fracture/README.md

 ## How to Use

-Make sure that the include files are in the same folder as the subroutine.
+Make sure that the include files are in the same folder as the subroutine and that your fortran compiler is linked with Abaqus.

 Loading modules on Euler (ETH) Cluster: